 Key Takeaways

-- Dry FIP may require higher doses and longer treatment duration
+- Dry FIP may need bigger doses and longer treatment times.

 FAQ

-1. Can a cat have both wet and dry FIP simultaneously?
+1. Is it possible for a cat to have both wet and dry FIP at the same time?

 Yes, some cats can exhibit symptoms of both forms.
 In such cases, treatment is typically tailored to address the more severe manifestation first.